 I offer couple counseling to heterosexual, gay, and lesbian marriages and partners, helping couples identify and change dysfunctional patterns, resolve conflicts, co-create a fulfilling relationship, and achieve a marriage/partner "tune up" as people and situations change over time.
-Family life changes (birth of a baby, school-age children, adolescents, co-parenting, new job, move, entrance of a partner with a single parent, empty nesters, etc.) often are challenging and difficult transitions, that can push adults into unchartered territory with accompanying anxiety.
-Healthy relationships give each partner freedom to be oneself, trust the other, collaborate on decision-making, develop task-sharing, communicate effectively, appreciate their partners and accept imperfections.
+Family life changes (birth of a baby, school-age children, adolescents, co-parenting, new job, loss, move away from a community, life transitions, empty nesters, etc.) often are challenging and difficult transitions, that can push adults into unchartered territory with accompanying anxiety and distress.
+Healthy relationships give each partner freedom to develop and pursue individual goals, trust the other, collaborate on decision-making, develop task-sharing, communicate effectively, respect differences, appreciate their partners and accept imperfections.
 In any healthy relationship, common stages occur as shown below.
 Healthy relationships allow people to grow, maintain autonomy and connection, find solutions, attain healthy goals, and have corrective relational experiences.
 It's possible!

 Based on my observations, study, and experience of what promotes and maintains healthy and equal relating, consider the following, some of which was found on the American Psychological Association webpage: